Jerry West Insulted At Being Left Off Jeanie Buss’ Top 5 Lakers List

 Noticeably absent was the 82-year-old West, whose silhouette graces the NBA logo.

-West appeared on the Hoop Du Jour Podcast with Peter Vescey this week, where he did not mince words at being left out of Buss’ top five.
+West appeared on the Hoop Du Jour Podcast with Peter Vecsey this week, where he did not mince words at being left out of Buss’ top five.

 “I saw the other day Jeanie Buss made a statement, the five most important Lakers, one of the most offensive things I’ve ever heard in my life.
 I was there a lot of times, had a lot of success,” West told Vescey.
 “Be curious to know if they would have had that success if I hadn’t been there.”